 - Major point of the setup in the Fridge Logic-prone Double Jeopardy.
 The wife is found on the boat her husband just purchased, the boat is covered in blood, and the Coast Guard discovers her holding the knife.
 No body is found.
 The evidence at trial includes a radio message that her husband sent, saying his wife was trying to kill him.
 There is no mention as to whether the blood found on the boat was tested.
 To convict her, the jury would have to believe that she went crazy, stabbed her husband multiple times, let him radio for help, kept stabbing him, dumped him overboard and then stood around holding the murder weapon.
 Well, people seldom act calmly and rationally when they commit bloody domestic murders.

-- In The Green Mile around the 1930's a huge and seemingly intellectually disabled Black man is found holding the bloodied and raped bodies of two little (white) girls.
+- In The Green Mile around the 1930s a huge and seemingly intellectually disabled black man is found holding the bloodied and raped bodies of two little (white) girls.
 The reason was that he'd found them and tried to bring them back with his healing powers.
-He'd most likely have gotten the death penalty even if wasn't a black man found at the scene of a brutal crime in the 1930's South (and he got a racist attorney, to boot).
+He'd most likely have gotten the death penalty even if he wasn't a black man found at the scene of a brutal crime in the 1930s South (and he got a racist attorney, to boot).

 - Shortly after a card sharp swindles one of the protagonists in Life, he stumbles upon both protagonists after being brutally beaten — by the racist hick sheriff and his cronies, naturally — just in time to kick the bucket, leading to the arrest of both protagonists.